jeka-dev/working-examples/kubernetes/README.md

 ## Build and deploy in multi-environment

 For simplicity's sake, we are managing only 3 environments sharing the same local Kubernetes cluster and Docker registry.
-Only k8s namespace, container environment variables and replica count diverges from one environment to another.
+Only k8s namespace, environment variables, volume size and replica count diverges from one environment to another.
 - local: for development, only deployed from local machine
 - staging: build and deployed from aCI tool
 - prod: deployed from CI tool

 ### Build and deploy in *staging* environment

-To build and deploy in *staging* enviroment, the CI tool, just need to execute the following command, where `${BUIL_ID}` is an id generated from the CI tool, from where we can retrieve orinial Git commit and branch.
+To build and deploy in *staging* environment, the CI tool, just need to execute the following command, where `${BUIL_ID}` is an id generated from the CI tool, from where we can retrieve original Git commit and branch.
 ```
 ./jekaw #buildAndApply #target=STAGING #appVersion=${BUILD_ID}
 ```